Revoke a Certificate

 In this example, you verify certificates manually to find out whether a certificate has been revoked or whether the CA certificate used to create a local certificate is no longer present on the device.

-).
-If the local certificate is valid, and if revocation-check
+(local.cert).
+If the local certificate is valid and if

-is enabled in the CA profile, the device verifies
+revocation-check is enabled in the CA profile, the device

-that the CRL is loaded and valid.
-If the CRL is not loaded and valid,
+verifies that the CRL is loaded and valid.
+If the CRL is not loaded and valid, the

 For CA-issued certificates or CA certificates, a DNS must be configured in the device’s configuration.
-The DNS must be able to resolve the host in the distribution CRL and in the CA cert/revocation list url in the ca-profile configuration.
-Additionally, you must have network reachability to the same host in order for the checks to receive.
+The DNS must be able to resolve the host in the distribution CRL and in the CA CRL url in the ca-profile configuration.
+Additionally, you must have network reachability to the same host to receive the checks.

 Configuration